POLYCYSTIC OVARIAN DISEASE (PCOD)

 Treatment of Polycystic Ovarian Syndrome

-- Medications to regulate menstrual cycle such as birth control pills or other hormonal pills may be prescribed.
-Diabetes drug such as Metformin may be given to control insulin levels that help bring androgens down.
+- Medications to regulate the menstrual cycle such as birth control pills or other hormonal pills may be prescribed.
+Diabetes drugs such as Metformin may be given to control insulin levels that help bring androgens down.

 - Lifestyle modifications to reduce weight and control sugar intake.

-- Surgery: Ovarian drilling may be done to brush off the thickening on the ovaries and promote ovulation though the procedure is only effective for a few months.
+- Surgery: Ovarian drilling may be done to brush off the thickening of the ovaries and promote ovulation though the procedure is only effective for a few months.

-- In-vitro fertilisation (IVF) may be recommended for females unable to conceive due to PCOS.
+- In-vitro fertilization (IVF) may be recommended for females unable to conceive due to PCOS.

 Complications of Polycystic Ovarian Syndrome

-- Women with PCOD are at greater risks of complications during pregnancy such as gestational diabetes, premature delivery, miscarriage etc.
+- Women with PCOD are at greater risk of complications during pregnancy such as gestational diabetes, premature delivery, miscarriage, etc.

-- Endometrial cancer: The non-shedding of uterine lining every month due to missed periods can result in thickened uterine lining that increases the risk for endometrial cancer.
+- Endometrial cancer: The non-shedding of the uterine lining every month due to missed periods can result in a thickened uterine lining which increases the risk for endometrial cancer.